flathub-infra/documentation/blog/2024-02-22/index.md

 ## Why now?

-This idea was first implemented in elementary's Appcenter, and later standardized as part of the appstream specification.
+This idea was first implemented in elementary AppCenter, and later standardized as part of the AppStream specification.

 While it has been in appstream [for a few years](https://github.com/ximion/appstream/issues/187), it was unfortunately not possible for Flathub's backend to pick it up until the port to libappstream a few weeks ago.
 This is why many apps are still not providing this metadata as we have not been able to make of it until now.